Carvel (franchise): Novelty ice creams

 Carvel introduced the Lil' Love ice cream cake on March 30, 1998.
 The commercials, which first appeared in its introduction, show small children in special situations, such as losing a baby tooth, starring in a class play, getting an A in a school class, and getting new glasses (sung to the tune of "Ta-ra-ra Boom-de-ay").
-A mother presents the new cake to celebrate.
-All ads carry the tag line Surprise someone special tonight.
+A mother presents a new cake to celebrate.
+All ads carry the tagline Surprise someone special tonight.

 History

 Carvel was founded and operated by Tom Carvel for its first 60 years.
 In 1929, Carvel borrowed $15 ($ today) from his future wife Agnes and used it to buy and operate an ice cream truck.
 Over Memorial Day weekend of 1934, Carvel's truck had a flat tire in Hartsdale, New York.
-Carvel sold his custard at the site of the breakdown.
-Within two days Carvel had sold his entire stock, much of it partly melted.
-He realized that a fixed location and soft (as opposed to hard) frozen desserts were good business ideas.
+Within two days, Carvel had sold out his inventory on the spot, much of it partly melted.
+He realized that a fixed location selling soft ice cream (known at the time as frozen custard) as opposed to hard was good business.
 In his first year, he grossed over $3,500.
-By 1937 he had a custard stand at the Hartsdale site, with a freezer which allowed him to make his own frozen custard.
-By 1939, gross was over $6,000.
+By 1937 he had a soft-serve stand at the Hartsdale site, with a freezer allowing him to make his own product.
+By 1939, the gross revenue was over $6,000.

-In the early 1940s, Tom Carvel traveled, selling custard at carnivals, while his wife Agnes ran the Hartsdale location.
-During World War II he ran the ice cream stands at Fort Bragg in North Carolina, gaining expertise in refrigeration technology.
+In the early 1940s, Tom Carvel traveled, selling soft serve at carnivals, while his wife Agnes ran the Hartsdale location.
+During World War II, he ran the ice cream stands at Fort Bragg in North Carolina, gaining expertise in refrigeration technology.
 He invented and patented a freezer, the "Custard King", and in 1947 sold 71 freezers at $2,900 each.
 Some freezer purchasers defaulted on payments on the units.
-Upon investigation, Carvel found that they were running their businesses inefficiently, choosing poor locations and not always maintaining high health standards.
+Upon investigation, Carvel found that they needed to run their businesses more efficiently, choosing poor locations and only sometimes maintaining high health standards.
 Carvel decided that the best course was to participate in running the operations of his freezer customers.
 He later claimed this led him to develop the concept of franchising.

 Franchising and advertising

 In 1949, Carvel began franchising under the name "Carvel Dari-Freez".
 By the early 1950s, the company had over 50 stores.
 New franchisees undertook an 18-day training program at the "Carvel College of Ice Cream Knowledge", and were sent an in-house magazine called "The Shopper's Road".
-In addition Carvel provided building plans for franchises, which were initially stand-alone glass fronted stores.
+In addition, Carvel provided building plans for franchises, which were initially stand-alone glass-fronted stores.